-2019/20 2018/19 No ote £'000 £'000 Net (Surplus)/Deficit on the Provision of Services 8,378 14,458 Adjustments to Net (Surplus)/Deficit on the Provision of Services for Non- Cash Movements (10,047) (25,670) Net Cash Flows from Operating Activities (1,669) (11,212) Purchase of Property, Plant and Equipment, Investment Property and Intangible Assets 30,609 21,981 Purchase of Short-Term and Long-Term Investments 1,321 16,995 Proceeds from the sale of Property, Plant and Equipment, Investment Property and Intangible Assets (12,429) (18,687) Other Capital Cash Receipts in Advance (9,162) (5,537) Total Cash Flows from Investing Activities 10,339 14,752 Repayment of Long Term Borrowing - - Other receipts from Financing Activities (7,016) (8,303) Payments for the reduction of a Finance Lease Liability (1) - Total Cash Flows from Financing Activities (7,017) (8,303) Net (Increase)/Decrease in Cash and Cash Equivalents 1,653 (4,763) Cash and Cash Equivalents at the Beginning of the Reporting Period (13,933) (9,170) Cash and Cash Equivalents at the End of the Reporting Period 2 22 (12,280) (13,933)
+Note 2020/21 £'000 2019/20 £'000 Net (Surplus)/Deficit on the Provision of Services 16,116 8,378 Adjustments to Net (Surplus)/Deficit on the Provision of Services for Non- Cash Movements (32,798) (10,047) Net Cash Flows from Operating Activities (16,682) (1,669) Purchase of Property, Plant and Equipment, Investment Property and Intangible Assets 43,904 30,609 Purchase of Short-Term and Long-Term Investments 19,155 1,321 Proceeds from the sale of Property, Plant and Equipment, Investment Property and Intangible Assets (10,341) (12,429) Other Capital Cash Receipts in Advance (11,824) (9,162) Total Cash Flows from Investing Activities 40,894 10,339 Purchase of Long Term Borrowing (20,000) - Repayment of Borrowing 20,000 - Other receipts from Financing Activities (18,022) (7,016) Payments for the reduction of a Finance Lease Liability - (1) Total Cash Flows from Financing Activities (18,022) (7,017) Net (Increase)/Decrease in Cash and Cash Equivalents 6,190 1,653 Cash and Cash Equivalents at the Beginning of the Reporting Period (12,280) (13,933) Cash and Cash Equivalents at the End of the Reporting Period22 (6,090) (12,280)

-1. Accounting Standards issued, but not yet adopted by the Code of Practice 2019/20
+1. Accounting Standards issued, but not yet adopted by the Code of Practice 2020/21

-The following disclosure provides information relating to the impact of accounting changes that will be required by new accounting standards that have been issued but not yet adopted

-The International Financial Reporting Standards introduced or amended in the 2020-21 code are applicable from the 1 April 2020.
+The following disclosure provides information relating to the impact of accounting changes that will be required by new accounting standards that have been issued but not yet adopted.
+The International Financial Reporting Standards introduced or amended in the 2021-22 code are applicable from the 1 April 2021.
 The following disclosure provides information relating to the impact of accounting changes that will be required by the new accounting standards that have been issued but not yet adopted.
-The impact that initial application of the IFRS as adopted by the code is expected to be immaterial and have minimum effect on the Oxford City's financial statements, except for IFRS 16 Leases
+The impact that initial application of the IFRS as adopted by the code is expected to be immaterial and have minimum effect on the Oxford City's financial statements, except for IFRS 16 Leases.

 IFRS 16 The implementation of IFRS 16 Leases has been deferred by CIPFA/LASAAC until the 2021/22 Code.
-Which means Oxford City are not required to include IFRS 16 in their consideration of accounting standards that have been issued but not yet adopted, although this is subject to approval of the 2020/21 Code.
-However, the impact of the changes are important and significant and have therefore been disclosed in this note.
+Which means Oxford City are required to include IFRS 16 in their consideration of accounting standards that have been issued but not yet adopted, the impact of the changes are important and significant and have therefore been disclosed in this note.

-Paragraph 3.3.2.13 of the 2019/20 Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.
+Paragraph 3.3.2.13 of the 2020/21 Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.
 Paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year.

-The standards to be introduced in the 2020-21 code that are relevant requirements of paragraph 3.3.4.3 are:
+The standards to be introduced in the 2021-22 code and the 2022-23 code that are relevant requirements of paragraph 3.3.4.3 are: